 I used PocketSphinx for voice recognition, which worked very well with my small corpus.
 I embedded Ruby in the pocketsphinx_contiunous C program, so that it would be easier to script voice commands and send commands to the microwave daemon.
 It turns out that the acoustics of my kitchen seem to mess up the recognition, so it won’t be used very often.

 If any barcodes are scanned that can’t be found on the Microwave Cooking Database, this webpage will display the unknown barcodes and provide a link to add the new product.

 I couldn’t find any existing websites with a database of microwave cooking instructions, so I made one.

-(UPDATE: It used to be live at https://www.microwavecookingdb.com/, but I let the domain expire.
-Sorry!)
+UPDATE: It used to be live at https://www.microwavecookingdb.com/, but the domain has now expired.
+Sorry!

 If cooking instructions are posted for a 1000W microwave, you can request the instructions for a 700W microwave, and the cooking times will be automatically adjusted.

 So if you’re also planning on making an internet connected microwave with a barcode scanner, please feel free to sign up and add some products.

 I’d be interested to hear if you build something similar!